-where the index $i$ indicates the individual data segment.
 Fig.~\ref{fig:histSNRS} shows the \ac{SNR} distribution for our simulated dataset, including both signal and noise segments.
 When referring to a \ac{SNR}, unless otherwise specified, we refer to the median of the posterior on the network matched-filter \acp{SNR} obtained during parameter estimation for each segment.
 The black line in Fig.~\ref{fig:histSNRS} marks what we consider to be ``resolved'' segments with $\mathrm{SNR} > 8$, and thus more than 99.7\% of segments (95.5\% of mergers) are unresolved.
-However, in the next section, we impose varying cuts based on \ac{SNR} to study how excluding different segments of the population impacts the detection of the \ac{SGWB}, thus varying our definition of a resolved segment.
+The CPU runtime for the individual-segment parameter estimation step is shown in Fig.~\ref{fig:histRuntimes} split by segment category.
+The median runtimes for unresolved segments are comparable, regardless of whether they contain a signal, while the median runtime for the segments with resolved signals is $\sim50\%$ longer.
+The total computational cost for two independent nested sampling runs per segment of data (i.e. $N=43200$) is $217034$ CPU hours; we discuss strategies for reducing this runtime in Section~\ref{sec:conclusions}.
+In the next section, we impose varying cuts based on \ac{SNR} to study how excluding different segments of the population impacts the detection of the \ac{SGWB}, thus varying our definition of a resolved segment.